 Biking or rebounding- 20 minutes daily.
 Walking- 15 minutes daily (with my cocker spaniel companion, Riley).
 Weights and Abs- 45 minutes Monday, Wednesday and Friday (I don’t go to gym currently due to COVID).
 Yoga- 90 minutes Tuesday and Thursday.
 Optional tennis, hiking, kayaking on Saturday (totally joyful, fun, non-structured activities!)
 Rest on Sunday/ plus David, Riley and I take a 30 min. walk.

 Remember at the beginning of the book when I talked to you about doing enough of the right things?
 Let’s explore that for just a minute.
-You and I and your cousin and your dog all have the same amount of hours in every day.
+You and I and your cousin and your dog all have the same number of hours in every day.
 What sets us apart is how we choose to allocate those hours.
-You can choose to be a television watcher.
-You can choose to travel extensively, providing it’s in your budget.
-You can choose to watch three hours of television and scroll social media every day.
+You can choose to be a television watcher; or to travel extensively, providing it’s in your budget.
+You could also choose to watch three hours of television and scroll social media every day.
 Will you have the same wellness results as someone who chooses to use their three free hours caring for their mental and physical health?
 Of course not.
 No matter how busy you are, I know you can free up the time it takes to take care of your health.
 Your life literally depends on it.

 What are the most typical time wasters?
 You probably know the answer to this.
 Here they are again: scrolling social media, watching television, binging on Netflix and puttering around the home or office without clear objectives.
 There’s more but you get my drift.

 How can you make the most of your time?
-I learned a fabulous tool and concept from my business coach Tobi Fairly call Zero Time Balancing which she modified from Dave Ramsey’s financial budgeting concept.
+This is my favorite scheduling trick from my business coach Tobi Fairly call Zero Time Balancing which she modified from Dave Ramsey’s financial budgeting concept.
 This tool and concept changed my life.
 I can honestly say without Zero Time Balance there is no way I could do what I do in a day.